 Successful Spring IAB Meeting

-Great to see everyone virtually in March 2025.
-Also, many thanks to all the students and post-docs who prepared posters.
-Congratulations to the new leaders of the CADMIM Industrial Advisory Board (IAB).
-For the 2025-2026 term Dr. Mary Clare McCorry, External Engagement Project Lead at Sanofi, will serve as IAB Chair, and Dr. Xinming Tong, Senior Systems Specialist at Genentech, will serve as IAB Vice-Chair.
+Great to see everyone virtually in February 25- 26, 2026.
+Congratulations to the continuing leaders of the CADMIM Industrial Advisory Board (IAB): for the 2026-2027 term Dr. Mary Clare McCorry, External Engagement Project Lead at Sanofi, will serve as IAB Chair, and Dr. Xinming Tong, Senior Systems Specialist at Genentech, will serve as IAB Vice-Chair.
 We really appreciate and look forward to your guidance and leadership at the center this year.